CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 ```
 npm install lodash
 ```
 That means that you are going to install the lodash package in your project folder.
-You may see that a new folder is created, node_modules.
-This is the folder node will look for installed modules when you trying to require/use them in your code.
+You may see that a new folder is created, *node_modules*.
+This is the folder node will look for installed modules when you trying to require/use them in your own code.
 If you look in that folder you will find the module and all its code installed in the lodash folder.

 We have installed the module locally, that is installed it in our project folder.
 This is the most common way to work with modules in your applications.